 Lots of children outgrow their allergies to milk or eggs, but a peanut allergy is generally lifelong.

-How will I know if my child has a food allergy?
+How to tell if your child has a food allergy

 Food additives and children